kbond/ZenstruckFormBundle/README.md

     }
     ```

-2. Select2 with built in entity finder:
+2. Select2 with built in entity finder (`zendframework/zend-crypt` required):

     Enable the controller in your `config.yml` (disabled by default):